damonlynch/hatch-gettext/README.md

 This plugin allows for but does not mandate translating `.xml` and `.desktop` files using `intltool-merge`.
-Using `[tool.hatch.build.hooks.gettext.files]`, specify the destination directories for the translated files on the left, and arrays of source files on the right.
-For example:
+Using `[tool.hatch.build.hooks.gettext.files]`, specify the destination directories for the translated files using keys, and arrays of source files as values.
+For
+example:

 ```toml
 [tool.hatch.build.hooks.gettext.files]